AdobeDocs/platform-learn.en/help/tutorial-mobile-android-implementation/install-the-mobile-sdk.md

    ![Copy the Core statements to your clipboard](images/android/mobile-launch-install-copyCore.png)

-1. In Android Studio, paste these Core statements into the `DemoApplication` file right after `super.onCreate()`
+1. In Android™ Studio, paste these Core statements into the `DemoApplication` file right after `super.onCreate()`
 1. Remove the `//` comments before the `try` and `catch` lines

    ![Paste the Core statements into your DemoApplication file](images/android/mobile-launch-install-pasteCore.png)